• Skip to main content

 Variations

-For more flavor, try adding fresh or dried herbs such as thyme, rosemary, basil, oregano.
+• For more flavor, try adding fresh or dried herbs such as thyme, rosemary, basil, and oregano.

-The butternut squash pairs well with mushrooms, saute them separately on a pan with some butter before adding to risotto in the end.
+• The butternut squash pairs well with mushrooms, saute them separately on a pan with some butter before adding them to the risotto in the end.

-Add protein - cook chicken strips separately on high heat for about 3-4 minutes on both sides until golden brown and stir in the risotto in the end of cooking.
-Alternatively you can arrange cooked chicken strips beautifully on top of risotto once serving.
+• Add protein - cook chicken strips separately on high heat for about 3-4 minutes on both sides until golden brown and stir in the risotto at the end of cooking.
+Alternatively, you can arrange cooked chicken strips beautifully on top of risotto once serving.

-Top your risotto with grilled, pan-seared shrimps or scallops, bacon, pancetta, chorizo.
+• Top your risotto with grilled, pan-seared shrimp or scallops, bacon, pancetta, and chorizo.

-Serve the risotto with mushrooms or plain risotto as a side dish to seabass, chicken, salmon.
+• Serve the risotto with mushrooms or plain risotto as a side dish to seabass, chicken, or salmon .

 A few of my other favorite risotto recipes are: Mushroom Risotto, Tomato & Basil Risotto, Asparagus Risotto and Pumpkin Risotto.